Forside DH-Debate

 On the small Jelling runestone the text reads: "kurmr kunukr karthi kubl thusi aft thurui kunu sina tanmarkar but", which can be translated into modern English as: "Gorm king made memorials these after Thyra wife his Denmark's bod".

-The royal line of the Knytlings - Adam recounts Hardegon, son of Sven, and a little later Hardecnudt Wurm.
-Some historians believe that a "filius" are omitted from Adams text, so that it should have been Hardecnudt filius Wurm, meaning Wurm, Hardecnudt's son.
-It is supported by that Canute 4. the Holy in his donation letter to the cathedral in Lund from 1085 calls himself Knud 4., from which it follows that there must have been a Knud 1. or a Hardeknud 1. prior to Gorm, which Adam also tells.
-The author believes that the names Hardegon and Hardecnudt is too different and not the same person.
+Adam tells of Hardegon, son of Sven, and a little later of Hardecnudt Wurm.
+Some historians believe that a "filius" was omitted from Adam's text, so that it should have read Hardecnudt filius Wurm, meaning Wurm, Hardecnudt's son.
+This is supported by the fact that Knud the Holy in his deed of gift to the cathedral in Lund from 1085 calls himself Knud 4. from which it follows that there must have been a Knud 1. or a Hardeknud 1. before Gorm, which Adam also tells.

 And, on the big Jelling Stone stands: "Haraltr kunukr bath kaurua kubl thausi aft kurm fathur sin auk aft thaurui muthur sina sa haraltr ias sar uan tanmaurk ala auk nuruiak auk tani karthi kristna", which can be translated into: "King Harald ordered this monument made in memory of Gorm his father and Thyra his mother, that Harald who himself won Denmark all and Norway and the Danes made Christians."